 - Turn off the lights, overhead projector, printer and air conditioner.

-- Plug in the vacuum cleaner (on trolley) if needed.
+- Plug in the vacuum cleaner (in kitchen).

 - Ensure that the toilet door and main door are both securely locked when leaving.